vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 - Deploy the NSX ALB components on the existing infrastructure management network which reduces an additional network usage.
 - Isolate and separate the NSX ALB, SDDC management components (vCenter and ESX) from the VMware Tanzu Kubernetes Grid components.
 - Club TKG Mgmt Cluster VIP, TKG Mgmt Data VIP, TKG Mgmt into a single network `TKG-Mgmt-Network`, that ensures that the TKG Management components are deployed in a common network, and removes additional network overhead and firewall rules.
-- Cliub TKG Workload Cluster VIP, TKG Workload Data VIP, TKG Workload into a single network `TKG-Workload-Network`, that ensures that the TKG Workload components are deployed in a common network.
+- Club TKG Workload Cluster VIP, TKG Workload Data VIP, TKG Workload into a single network `TKG-Workload-Network`, that ensures that the TKG Workload components are deployed in a common network.
 - Separate the Management control plane/Data VIP and the Workload control plane/Data VIP into different networks to enhance the isolation and security.

 ### Network Requirements